rolandwalker/express/README.markdown

 ## Explanation

-Express.el provides alternatives to Emacs' built-in `message` function.
+`express.el` provides alternatives to Emacs' built-in `message` function.

 This library is generally only useful when programming in Emacs Lisp.
 However, some end-users may find it useful to control messaging,